jfhbrook/public-gpl/README.md

 uses a Powershell script to generate a very simple [batch file](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands) that cleans up server state from the prior run and then spawns the Emacs daemon.

 This works OK.
-However, there are some downsides.
-If the Emacs daemon crashes for any reason, there's no signal other than `emacsclient` mysteriously not working; any logs that come out of the Emacs daemon are lost to the aether; and straightforward lifecycle actions that can be done casually with systemd (start,
+However, there are some downsides. if the Emacs daemon crashes for any reason, there's no signal other than `emacsclient` mysteriously not working; any logs that come out of the Emacs daemon are lost to the aether; and straightforward lifecycle actions that can be done casually with systemd (start,